 As well as ringing with a band, you can also use Ding to ring by yourself, using Bob to ring all the other bells.
 This gives you the opportunity to practice using Ding to improve your ringing when with a band, as well as learning new methods ready for when we are able to ring in our towers again.

 As a first step, just give yourself one bell, and ring rounds with Bob.
 You can start off doing this on 6 bells, but then increase the number as you get more used to it.
 Also ring different bells within the ring, so you're used to leading, covering, and ringing inbetween.
 The aim for each is to get a smooth rhythm.

 Once you're happy ringing rounds, set up Bob to ring plain hunt on 5.
-To do this, click the Set Method button, and in the Place notation box, enter "5.1" (this is the place notation for Plain Hunt on 5).
-You don't need to fill in the Bob or Single box, just click OK.
+To do this, click the Set Method button, and select Plain Hunt of Five in the dropdown box, and then click OK.

 Set up the tower to have 6 bells, with Bob ringing 1-5 and you on the 6.
 Now start ringing.
 You now have to ring the 6 in last place every time, but the other bells will change places in front of you.
 Just wait for all 5 other bells to ring, then ring the 6 each time.

 Set up the Bob as before, but this time, give yourself the 1, and Bob 2-6.
 You now have to hunt.
 After the first two rounds, you have to ring in 2nd place, then 3rd, then 4th, then 5th, then 5th again, then 4th, then 3rd, then 2nd, and finally lead twice.
 Ring this repeatedly until you get the hang of it.

 This is exactly the same as Plain Hunting, except that the other bells are following more complex patterns.
 Because of this, you will ring through Plain Hunt several times during one course of the method.